 - The Student chrome offers a flat 2 percent cash back at gas stations and restaurants (up to $1,000 in combined purchases each quarter, then 1 percent) and an unlimited 1 percent cash back on all other purchases.

-- The Cash Back for Students gets you 5 percent cash back on different categories throughout the year (up to $1,500 each quarter you activate) and 1 percent back on everything else.
+- The Cash Back for Students gets you 5 percent cash back on different categories throughout the year (up to $1,500 each quarter you activate, then 1 percent) and 1 percent back on everything else.

 Both the Student chrome and Cash Back for Students extend a pretty stellar welcome offer; Discover will match all of the cash back you earn at the end of your first year of card ownership.

 Thankfully, both cards are available to those with limited or no credit history.
-If you’re interested in viewing Discover’s 5 percent cash back calendar, you can do so, here.
+If you’re interested in viewing Discover’s cash back calendar, you can do so, here.

 Deserve® EDU Mastercard for Students